Tbeiko/busbudurls/README.md

 This is my first project using NodeJS and Redis.
 It is a simple URL shortener for Busbud.

+The core of this was built with the help of Matthew Daly's tutorial, which can be found at [busb.co/tutorial](http://busb.co/tutorial)

 Users can pass in a URL and an optional slug.
 A key-value Redis element will then be created using the shortened URL `id` as key and the `url` as value.
 If `url` does not begin with either "ftp://", "ftps://", "http://" or "https://", "http://" will be added at its beginning.